 Guide To Go

-For Partners – Frequently Asked Questions
+For Partners and Content Creators – Frequently Asked Questions

 • A POI (point of interest) is an information point.
 Examples can be a statue, a memorial stone, a building, a landmark, a place, a hotel, etc.